adaszko/complgen/README.md

 ## Project Status

-Generates working completion scripts for `bash` and `fish`.
+Generates working completion scripts for `bash` and `fish` as well as JIT-completes although it still probably a bit buggy (please report!).
 Zsh shell can use Bash completion script via bash compatibility mode:

 ```Zsh
 % autoload bashcompinit